Welcome to Yingtao’s Homepage!

 Biography

 My name is Yingtao Luo (Ying-Tao Luo, 罗颖韬).
-I am a second-year Ph.D. student in Information System at Carnegie Mellon University fully supported by the Presidential Fellowship and the CMLH Translational Fellowship in Digital Health from CMU.
-At Heinz college, I am mainly advised by Prof. Rema Padman to work on sequential decision-making agent for heart failure.
-I may be on track with the joint Ph.D. degree with the machine learning department from this semester if I am lucky and am working on foundation models & contextualized treatment simulation in the SAILING Lab of Prof. Eric P. Xing.
+I am a third-year Ph.D. student in joint Machine Learning and Public Policy program at Carnegie Mellon University, fully supported by the Presidential Fellowship and the CMLH Translational Fellowship in Digital Health from CMU.
+I am mainly advised by Prof. Rema Padman to work on sequential decision-making agent for heart failure problem and data, with the guidance and help from Prof. Reza Skandari and Prof. Arman Kilic.
 Before joining CMU, I primarily work with Prof. Jun Zhu at Tsinghua University, Prof. Qiang Liu at CASIA and many other wonderful people.
 I also worked at Damo Academy of Alibaba and Microsoft Research Asia for research intern.

-Truly grateful for all the great people from whom I learn a lot and get a lot of support.
+I am very grateful so far for all the great people from whom I learn a lot and get a lot of support.
+Their impacts have really shaped and transformed who I am now.

 Methodology Interest

-Decision Making: Learning Agent that collaborates with experts to make clinical decisions.
+Decision Making: Learning agent that collaborates with experts to make medical decisions.

 Domain Interest